 Click on the link below to see my listing (for location, choose Canada).

-This level is comprised of a minimum of 60 hours of coursework on the following topics: Reading Acquisition, Word Study & Spelling, Handwriting, Dyslexia & Nature / Needs of Dyslexic Learner, OG Approach History & Principles, Assessment, Lesson Planing.
+This Associate Level ('Option A') Training is a minimum of 60 hours coursework on the following topics: Reading Acquisition, Word Study & Spelling, Handwriting, Dyslexia & Nature / Needs of Dyslexic Learner, OG Approach History & Principles, Assessment, Lesson Planning.

 Upon completion of the course, you will have the knowledge and tools to work with students 1:1 or in a small group setting.

-A 'Supervised Practicum' is also part of the Associate Level experience.
-It is a mandatory part of the application to the Academy.
+A 'Supervised Practicum' is also part of the Associate Level experience and a mandatory part of the application to the Academy.
 The Practicum is 100 hours of supervised teaching.
 This involves in-depth review, with feedback, of lesson plans, teaching strategy, and mentoring.
-It is arranged subsequent to the successful completion of the coursework at an additional fee.
+It is arranged, at an additional fee, subsequent to the successful completion of the coursework.

 To apply for this session:

 *Note: Further details for application and registration are explained in the 'Application'.
-Please read them carefully, as well as complete the 'Application Checklist', to ensure you have finished all the steps.
+Please read them carefully to ensure a complete application.